 The Stellarator is a state-of-the-art nuclear fusion device designed to generate sustainable energy.
-Due to the sheer complexity of fusion reactor design, numerical optimization has come forth as a promising method for conceiving Stellarator’s through maximizing temperature and pressure while adhering to physical, financial and engineering constraints.
-We are implementing scalable surrogate optimizers in STELLOPT, a Stellarator optimization toolbox, to revolutionize the design paradigm behind Stellarators.
+Due to the sheer complexity of fusion reactor design, numerical optimization has come forth as a promising method for conceiving Stellarators.
+We are building new optimization models of Stellarator design as well as implementing scalable surrogate optimizers in STELLOPT, a Stellarator optimization toolbox, to revolutionize the design paradigm behind Stellarators.

 The critical downfall of machine learning comes with the inefficiency of training on massive data sets.
 We know from self-observation, however, that only a few samples should be needed to train a brain to classify.
 We introduce novel machine learning methods that rely on the use of "small data" to perform high accuracy classification.
 Using inisights from Optimal Control Theory, our adaptive methods can be implemented alongside current techniques to improve algorithmic efficiency.

 We use a novel machine learning method, Gaussian Process Regression, to solve a classic problem, the heat equation.
 We aim to find the relationship between temperature at a position on a rod and the location of a heat source under the rod.
 This equation-free method greatly simplifies solving the partial differential equation and proves to be accurate even with small data samples.

 The Golestanian Swimmer is a three bead simple swimmer that leverages non-reciprocal motion to move through viscous media.
 Our three bead swimmer is propelled by the two oscillating harmonic springs that hold it together.
 Using computational simulation of these swimmers, we are able to investigate the role of fluid viscosity on the speed of the swimmers when moving through a spherical fluid interface.